nRFCloud/utils/python/modem-firmware-1.3+/README.md

 To use RTT, the device must be running the [Modem Shell](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/nrf9160/modem_shell) sample application [built with the RTT overlay](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/samples/nrf9160/modem_shell/README.html#segger-rtt-support).
 This script will optionally flash the modem shell application on startup if a hex file path is provided with the `mosh_rtt_hex` option.

+If CoAP protocol is used on the device, specify `--coap` when executing the command.
+This will add the CoAP server root CA cert and the AWS root CA cert to create the proper handshakes for CoAP.

 ### Examples

 #### UUID device ID with verification enabled